MarcinOrlowski/Fonty/README.md

 TextInputLayout
 ===============

- If you your TextInputLayout's error message feature (text shown below the `EditText` widget), then you must set `app:errorEnabled="true"` in the XML layout file if you want error text typeface to be changed by Fonty.
+ If you use `TextInputLayout` and its error message feature (text shown below the `EditText` widget), then you must set `app:errorEnabled="true"` in the XML file if you want error text typeface to be changed by `Fonty`.
 This is because of `TextInputLayout` internals.

 Project support
 ===============

- `Fonty` is free software and you can use it fully free of charge in any of your projects, open source or commercial, however if you feel it prevent you from reinventing the wheel, helped having your projects done or simply saved you time and money  then then feel free to donate to the project by sending some BTC to `1LbfbmZ1KfSNNTGAEHtP63h7FPDEPTa3Yo`.
+ `Fonty` is free software and you can use it fully free of charge in any of your projects, open source or commercial, however if you feel it prevent you from reinventing the wheel, helped having your projects done or simply saved you time and money  then then feel free to donate to the project by sending some spare BTC to `1LbfbmZ1KfSNNTGAEHtP63h7FPDEPTa3Yo`.

  ![BTC](img/btc.png)